Jinjiang/vue-a11y-utils/README.md

 1. App Layout: like all `landmark` roles, navigation design, skip-to-content way, `aria-current` state, `aria-live` region(s) etc.

 The first two parts usually should be finished by a _component libs_.
 The last part usually should be finished by a _scaffold generator_.
 And the third part usually should be finished by a _business dev team_.

+At last, please test all of them to make sure it is not wrong or too over to access.

 ### Specific Problems